-Psychological safety has recently become a subject of interest in the Lean community.
+Psychological safety has recently become a subject of interest in the Lean community (see here, here, and here).
 In her book The Fearless Organization, Professor Amy Edmondson defines psychological safety as: “…the belief that the work environment is safe for interpersonal risk taking.
-The concept refers to the experience of feeling able to speak up with relevant ideas, questions, or concerns.”
+The concept refers to the experience of feeling able to speak up with relevant ideas, questions, or concerns” and, more recently, a “sense of felt permission for candor.”
 The view is that by creating psychological safety for employees, more organizations will create a culture of learning and improvement and therefore successfully undergo a transformation to Lean management.
 Is this view correct?
 Is psychological safety needed?
 Or, is something else needed?

 If de jure thinking and decision-making are minimized, then there is no need for psychological safety because leaders, accustomed to de facto thinking and decision-making, recognize that many problems exist and that they must be understood and corrected without blaming people. de facto leaders understand that the fundamental nature of business and work is problem-solving and learning, and both are cumulative process that result in ever-more effective capabilities over time when employees are allowed to speak up. de jure leaders have no such understanding.
 Problems are taken as a personal affront to one’s intelligence, capabilities, and credibility, which expose leaders as weak and ineffective, thus causing them social and political harm within the organization, and a loss of honor.